sesay-4/Codehs/README.md

 # Codehs
-A young trying to live a peaceful life and trying to change the world in good ways
+A young boy trying to live a peaceful life and trying to change the world in good ways